Benefits of Glass Kitchen & Bathroom Countertops

 Substrates for the Bottom of Your Glass Countertop

-If you want to hide the surface below your glass counter you can either use a frosted finish or for the maximum visual separation add a substrate below the glass.
+If you want to hide the surface below your glass counter (for a bathroom vanity or kitchen counter for example), use either use a frosted finish or for the maximum visual separation add a substrate below the glass.
 The most common substrate options include stainless steel and copper – but various painted or custom wood materials can also be used.
-With a substrate you can remodel your kitchen or bathroom counters without having to change out existing cabinets.
+With a substrate you can remodel your kitchen or bathroom counters without having to change existing cabinets.